MicaTeo/bio-nutrient_in_food_production/README.md

-# Bio-nutrient in food production
+# Analysing soil and crop nutrients for improved application of bio-nutrient in food production

 **Title**: The use of Earth Observation/Satellite data to understand soil and crop nutrient composition for improved application of bio-nutrient in food production